santoshbalija/HET-NSGA-III/README.md

 - Kriging with six model configurations (constant/linear/quadratic × ARD/no-ARD), best selected by 3-fold cross-validation MAE

 ---
+IGD+ is computed on the feasible non-dominated front of the population, normalized to using the min/max of the true (referernce) Pareto front
 ## Test Problems

 The following problems from the papers are supported out of the box via pymoo and `AddProblems/`: